KPFA: History

 Launched in 1949, three years after the Pacifica Foundation was created by pacifist Lewis Hill, KPFA became the first station in the Pacifica Radio network and the first listener-supported radio broadcaster in the United States.
 Previously, non-commercial stations were licensed only to serve educational functions as extensions of high schools, colleges, and universities.
 This departure into listener-oriented programming brought many detractors as KPFA aired controversial programming.
 The first interview with anyone from the gay political movement was broadcast by KPFA, as well as Allen Ginsberg's poem Howl in the 1950s.
 In 1954 the broadcast by a group of marijuana reform advocates extolling the pleasures of cannabis resulted in the tape being impounded by the California Attorney General.
 In the 1960s KPFA and Pacifica were accused of being controlled by the Communist Party, and several challenges to its license were waged, none of them successful.

+In the early 60's Phil Lesh, future founding member and bass player for the Grateful Dead, worked there as a volunteer recording engineer.

 KPFA was the first station to broadcast a radio show specializing in space music, with the debut of Stephen Hill and Anna Turner's Music from the Hearts of Space in 1973.
 Ten years later, the show – now known by the shorter title Hearts of Space – was syndicated in the U.S. to NPR stations, while remaining at its first home at KPFA.

 In the 1970s and 1980s, it broadcast a weekly long-running radio program called Fruit Punch for gay and lesbian listeners.

 Since 1981, the station is known for airing the pioneering culture jamming sound collage show Over the Edge.
 Originally hosted by Don Joyce of Negativland, it is the longest-running block of free-form audio collage in radio history.

 KPFA is also known for Puzzling Evidence, the longest running radio program of the Church of the Subgenius hosted by Doug Wellman and Harry S. Robins.
 The program was the inspiration for the Talking Heads song of the same name from the band's film True Stories.